amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 The above example uses the `Dapr.Actors` package to call the actor service.
-To invoke an operation on an actor, you need to be able to address it.
-You'll need two parts for this:
+To invoke an operation on an actor, you need to uniquely identity it.
+To identity it, you'll need two values:

-1. The **actor type** uniquely identifies the actor implemenation across the whole application.
+1. The **actor type** uniquely identifies the actor implementation across the whole application.
 By default, the actor type is the name of the implementation class (without namespace).
 You can customize the actor type by adding an `ActorAttribute` to the implementation class and setting its `TypeName` property.
 1. The `ActorId` uniquely identifies an instance of an actor type.
-You can also use this class to generate a random actor id by calling `ActorId.CreateRandom`.
+You can also use this class to generate a random actor ID by calling `ActorId.CreateRandom`.

 The example uses `ActorProxy.Create` to create a proxy instance for the `ScoreActor`.
 The `Create` method takes two arguments: the `ActorId` identifying the specific actor and the actor type.
 It also has a generic type parameter to specify the actor interface that the actor type implements.
 As both the server and client applications need to use the actor interfaces, they're typically stored in a separate shared project.

 The final step in the example calls the `IncrementScoreAsync` method on the actor and outputs the result.
 Remember that the Dapr placement service distributes the actor instances across the Dapr sidecars.
-Therefor, expect an actor call to be a network call to another node.
+The call could be across the network to another node.

 ### Call actors from ASP.NET Core clients